 2026 Division G Awards

-This award recognizes a dissertation of exemplary conceptual, methodological and rhetorical quality on an important topic that addresses social contexts of education.
-Nominees must be members of AERA and must have been awarded the Ph.D. or Ed.D. between May 1, 2023 and November 30, 2024 to be eligible for nomination.
+This award recognizes a dissertation of exemplary conceptual, methodological, and rhetorical quality on an important topic that addresses social contexts of education.
+Nominees must be members of AERA and must have been awarded the Ph.D. or Ed.D. between May 1, 2024 and November 30, 2025 to be eligible for nomination.
+Prior nominees are not eligible.

 · A one-page cover letter and overview from a member of the dissertation committee that can be sent separately from the other materials as an email attachment;